aptech/docs/docs/CR-dummybr.rst

 All categories are open on the left (i.e., do not contain their left boundaries) and are closed on the right (i.e., do contain their right boundaries).
-Thus, K breakpoints are required to specify K dummy variables.
+Thus, *K* breakpoints are required to specify *K* dummy variables.

-The function dummy is similar to dummybr, but in that function the highest category is unbounded on the right.
+The function :func:`dummy` is similar to :func:`dummybr`, but in that function the highest category is unbounded on the right.